HammurabisCoder/Reykjavik-Adventures/index.md

 Test

+Tofu: figure out everything.
+Maybe use reverie or some other template.

+My stomach hurts.
+The airport air smells vaguely of disinfectant and feels stuffy through my mask.
+I brought a portable breakfast, but I have no appetite so it's stuffed into my backpack between a travel pillow and a book.
+The old woman sitting in the row of seats opposite me keeps looking at me, but I suppose I only notice because I keep looking at her.
+I try to focus on my phone where I'm writing this blog and not on the knot in my stomach.
+I brought my phone, my charger, my laptop, its charger, my headphones, their charger, and an Iceland travel guide in my carry-on backpack.
+My electronics are at 100%, and I somehow feel both over charged and completely drained.
+I brought eight pairs of socks (two wool), seven underwear, seven shirts, three pairs of pants, two beanies, one hoodie, one heavy coat, a pair of gloves, flipflops (for the hot springs), heavy boots, and a pair of tennis shoes.
+The gate speakers crackled on and are asking for volunteers to check their carry-on bags.
+The old woman has gone.
+My anxiety has been slowly growing since I bought the tickets a month ago.
+Or maybe it has been growing over the last lonely year.
+Or maybe longer.
+The dreams started two weeks ago.
+Unfamiliar languages, strange locations, being hunted, hiding.
+I have three new apps on my phone, reservations at four different hotels, a Ring Road tour booking, and a gap of over a month where I still need to schedule an Airbnb.
+I'm bringing my toothbrush, toothpaste, deodorant, and a pair of scissors for my beard.
+I'm bringing a ticket that says boarding group D, owing to my late check-in.
+I'm bringing a list of things to bring back: a wool sweater, a shirt, and some post stamps for my friend.
+I'm bringing a tangled ball of anxiety, but I hope to leave that behind.
+They're boarding now.

 You can use the [editor on GitHub](https://github.com/HammurabisCoder/Reykjavik-Adventures/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.